ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_ipv4.rst

 **Name:** fmgr_fwpol_ipv4

-**Description:** Allows the add/delete of Firewall Policies on Packages in FortiManager
+**Description:** Allows the add/delete of Firewall Policies on Packages in FortiManager.

 **Author(s):**